I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2indexedtrianglelist.md

 ## Members

+`wV1`

+Specifies the index into the vertex buffer location containing coordinate data for the first vertex of the triangle.

+`wV2`

+Specifies the index to the vertex buffer location containing coordinate data for the second vertex of the triangle.

+`wV3`

+Specifies the index to the vertex buffer location containing coordinate data for the third vertex of the triangle.

 `wFlags`

 Specifies the flags that describe how the driver should render the triangle.
 This member can be a bitwise OR of the following values: